-Finally, the Project is additionally exempt from CEQA under the Class 4 exemption, which applies to minor public or private alterations in the condition of land that does not involve removal of healthy, mature, and scenic trees; the exemption explicitly applies to grading on land with a slope of less than ten percent (with exceptions not relevant here) and to "new gardening or landscaping," which is a feature of the Project here.
-(State CEQA Guidelines, § 15303(a)-(b).)
-Here, any grading as part of the Project would not occur on land with a slope of over ten percent, and the Project would not result in the removal of any healthy, mature, and scenic trees.
+Finally, the Project is additionally exempt from CEQA under the Class 4 exemption, which applies to minor public or private alterations in the condition of land that does not involve removal of healthy, mature, and scenic trees; the exemption explicitly applies to grading on land with a slope of less than ten percent (with exceptions not relevant here), "minor trenching and backfilling where the surface is restored," and to "new gardening or landscaping," which is a feature of the Project here.
+(State CEQA Guidelines, § 15303(a), (b), (f).)
+Here, any grading as part of the Project would not occur on land with a slope of over ten percent nor would any minor trenching occur where the surface is not restored.
+Further, the Project would not result in the removal of any healthy, mature, and scenic trees.
 The Project is therefore exempt from CEQA.